amabe418/Fractal_Generator/README.md

 ***Group:*** CC-312.

-This project implements a dynamic fractal generator created in haskell with a GTK-based user interface.'
+This project implements a dynamic fractal generator created in haskell with a GTK-based user interface.

 ***Features:***

 - Interactive Controls: